Swim Deep, Bite Hard

 Bio

-Her fiction and nonfiction have appeared in Reckon Review, Atlas Obscura, Barren, The Fiddlehead, Nimrod, and elsewhere.
+Her work has appeared in a range of literary journals and magazines, and her debut novel, The Diamondbacks, was published by Belle Point Press.
 Originally from Beloit, Wisconsin, she now lives in Gainesville, Florida.
 She holds an MA in journalism from the University of Wisconsin–Madison and an MFA in creative writing from the University of Alabama.
 Her work has been supported by the Key West Writing Workshop.

 She is also the co-founder of Handcraft Nation, a project dedicated to sustaining local creative economies by spotlighting artists and makers across the United States.